rmfaller/DSCheck/README.md

 Hence DSCheck.
 Stuff happens.
 But known "stuff" is better than unknown "stuff".

 The following is an example of the output of DSCheck using the --verbose switch.
 It was produced by a Macbook running DSCheck against two Directory Service instances running on two VirtualBox VMs also running on the Macbook (`ds0.example.com` and `ds1.example.com`).
 While DSCheck was running on the Macbook one of the Directory Service instances ran modrate.
 The steps to create the test environment:
-1. install at least two DS instances following the documentation
+1. install at least two DS instances following the documentation [https://backstage.forgerock.com/docs/ds/5.5/install-guide/]()
-2. when installing allow DS to prepopulate with test entries on one instance (100,000 or more)
+2. when installing allow DS to prepopulate with test entries on one instance (200,000 or more)
-3. establish replication between DS instances
+3. establish replication between DS instances [https://backstage.forgerock.com/docs/ds/5.5/admin-guide/#configuring-repl]()
-4. let the instances sync up via replication
+4. let the instances sync up via replication [https://backstage.forgerock.com/docs/ds/5.5/admin-guide/#init-repl]()
-5. pick an instance and perform an export-ldif
+5. pick an instance and perform an export-ldif [https://backstage.forgerock.com/docs/ds/5.5/reference/#export-ldif-1]()
-6. edit the resulting LDIF with your favorite text editor (i.e. vi)
+6. edit the resulting LDIF with your favorite text editor (i.e. vi) (*if you need guidance for this step than maybe you should not be doing this ; )* )
 7. mangle the first few entries such as:
 	1. deleting the entire LDIF entries for user.1 and user.3
-	2. changing the telephone attribute's value to all 9s
+	2. changing the telephonenumber attribute's value to all 9s
 8. save the LDIF
-9. use import-ldif on only one DS instance
+9. use import-ldif on only one DS instance [https://backstage.forgerock.com/docs/ds/5.5/reference/#import-ldif-1]()

 Using this process, export-ldif and import-ldif, will cause one DS instance to have different data as importing does NOT have the same affect as ldapmodify.
 Importing does not place anything into the changelog.

 ```
 ./opendj/bin/modrate -p 1389 \